stuartsierra/component/README.md

 implicit in imperative code.

-Components provide some basic guidance for structuring a Clojure application, providing clear boundaries between different parts of a system.
+Components provide some basic guidance for structuring a Clojure application, with boundaries between different parts of a system.
 Components offer some encapsulation, in the sense of grouping together related entities.
 Each component receives references only to the things it needs, avoiding unnecessary shared state.
 Instead of reaching through multiple levels of nested maps, a component can have everything it needs at most one map lookup away.

-Instead of having mutable state (atoms, refs, etc.) scattered throughout different namespaces, all the stateful parts of an application can be gathered in one place.
+Instead of having mutable state (atoms, refs, etc.) scattered throughout different namespaces, all the stateful parts of an application can be gathered together.
 In some cases, using components may eliminate the need for mutable references altogether, for example to store the "current" connection to a resource such as a database.
 At the same time, having all state reachable via a single "system" object makes it easy to reach in and inspect any part of the application from the REPL.

 The component dependency model makes it easy to swap in "stub" or "mock" implementations of a component for testing purposes, without